The first step in planning for your loved one’s home care needs is to determine if he or she has a long-term care insurance plan.

 Whether or not you or your family member qualifies for the A&A program, the VA allows households to deduct the annual cost of paying for in-home care when calculating their regular pension benefit.
 This annual cost is then used to calculate the benefit based on a new “countable income” and allows families earning more than the pension benefit to receive a disability income from VA.
 This income can be a welcomed supplement for families struggling to provide home-based eldercare for their loved ones.

-There are a variety of state and federal programs, initiatives and tax credits that can significantly lower your family’s tax burden, effectively reducing the overall cost of care.
+There are a variety of county, state and federal programs, initiatives and tax credits that can significantly lower your family’s tax burden, effectively reducing the overall cost of care.
 Research the following options to find out if your family member qualifies: Alzheimer’s Respite Care, Elderly and Disabled Tax Credit, Federal Elderly Care Tax Credit, LIHEAP – Aid for Energy Costs, Medical Expense Tax Deductions, NFCSP Respite Care, State Elderly Care Tax Credit and Veteran’s Affairs Respite Care.